abbott/hardn/README.md

 - Homelab enthusiasts, Students, Hobbyists

 If you are one of the following, **refrain from deploying this tool in the public or private sector**
-- System Administrators
+- System Administrator
-- DevOps Engineers
+- DevOps Engineer
-- SecOps Architects and Analysts
+- SecOps Architect or Analyst

 ## ✨ Features